ersilia-os/cidrz-e2e-linkage/e2elink/synthetic/README.md

 * **Source file**: The main file of interest.
 * **Target file**: Typically, a large file containing.
 Source file entries are searched within this file.
-* **Linkage file**: Contains pairs of indices corresponding to source and target rows.
+* **Ground truth**: Contains pairs of indices corresponding to source and target rows.
 This file can be considered to be the ground truth (gold standard).

 ### Reference columns